Are you thinking about moving to Dallas? I might be able to help.

 The exhilarating sports scene is alive and well in Texas, make no mistake about it.
 It makes living in Texas very fun (especially during football season).
 Visit one of the local sports bars and see what all the fuss is about.

-Pros & cons of living in Dallas (post summary)
+Summary of the Pros & Cons of Living in Dallas

 - The people